pamapa/callblocker/README.md

 # callblocker
 blocking unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc.

-Its designed to run on small footprint such as a Raspberry Pi.
-For all those where jcblock or ncid does not fit or is not enough and Asterisk or FreePBX would be an overkill, as you already have running VoIP server. callblocker acts as an additional phone, when someone is calling the phone detects the number and checks it offline via white-and blacklists.
-There is also the possibility to check the number against a online blacklists.

-## TODO
-1. polish, bugfixing
+The callblock acts like a normal phone.
+No additional telephone switchboard (like FreePBX or Asterisk) is needed.
+When a telemarketer is calling, the callblock picks up the phone and afterwards it automatically hangs up and blocks like this the call.
+It's designed to run on small footprint such as a Raspberry Pi and has the ability to check against online and offline blacklists.

 ## Features